-Operating income was \$1.1 billion and \$915.8 million during 2022 and 2021, respectively.
-The increase in operating income was due to increased revenue, partially offset by an increase in cost of services and product development and selling, general and administrative expenses.
+Operating income was \$1.2 billion and \$1.1 billion during 2023 and 2022, respectively.
+The increase in operating income was primarily due to the gain from sale of divested operation, as well as increased revenue, partially offset by an increase in cost of services and product development and selling, general and administrative expenses.

-Interest expense, net increased by \$4.7 million during 2022 compared to 2021.
-The increase in interest expense, net was primarily due to an increase in debt as a result of the issuance of the 2029 Notes in June 2021 and higher interest rates on our term loan, partially offset by increased interest income, as well as lower interest expense due to the maturation of \$700.0 million in fixed-for-floating interest rate swap contracts in March 2022.
+Interest expense, net decreased by \$27.1 million during 2023 compared to 2022.
+The decrease in interest expense, net was primarily due to increased interest income, as well as lower interest expense due to the maturation of \$700.0 million in fixed-for-floating interest rate swap contracts in March 2022, partially offset by higher interest expense on our term loan.

-Gain on event cancellation insurance claims of \$152.3 million during the year ended December 31, 2021 reflected proceeds, net of expense recoveries, related to the 2020 conference cancellation insurance claims.
+Gain on event cancellation insurance claims of \$3.1 million during the year ended December 31, 2023 reflected proceeds related to the 2020 conference cancellation insurance claims.

 Other income, net for the years presented herein included the net impact of foreign currency gains and losses from our hedging activities, as well as sales of certain state tax credits and the recognition of other tax incentives.
-During 2022 and 2021, Other income, net included a \$52.3 million and a \$20.2 million gain on de-designated interest rate swaps, respectively.
+During 2023 and 2022, Other income, net included a \$3.9 million and a \$52.3 million gain on de-designated interest rate swaps, respectively.

-Provision for income taxes was \$219.4 million and \$176.3 million during 2022 and 2021, respectively, with an effective income tax rate of 21.4% and 18.2% for 2022 and 2021, respectively.
-The 2021 effective tax rate includes a benefit of approximately \$54.1 million from intercompany sales of certain intellectual property, while no such benefit occurred in 2022.
-This benefit represents the value of future tax deductions for amortization of the assets in the acquiring jurisdiction, net of any tax recognized in the selling jurisdiction.
-The Company's intellectual property footprint continues to evolve and may result in tax rate volatility in the future.
+Provision for income taxes was \$264.7 million and \$219.4 million during 2023 and 2022, respectively, with an effective income tax rate of 23.1% and 21.4% for 2023 and 2022, respectively.
+The increase in the effective income tax rate in 2023 was primarily the result of changes in unrecognized tax benefits year over year.
 Note 12 - Income Taxes in the Notes to Consolidated Financial Statements provides additional information regarding the Company's income taxes.

-Net income was \$807.8 million and \$793.6 million during 2022 and 2021, respectively.
-Additionally, our diluted net income per share increased by \$0.75 in 2022 compared to 2021.
-These year-over-year changes reflect the increase in our 2022 operating income and higher Other income, net, partially offset by the gain on event cancellation insurance claims recognized in 2021 and increased income tax expense in 2022 compared to 2021.
+Net income was \$882.5 million and \$807.8 million during 2023 and 2022, respectively.
+Additionally, our diluted net income per share increased by \$1.12 in 2023 compared to 2022.
+The increase in net income during 2023 was primarily the result of the gain from sale of divested operations, as well as increased revenue and interest income, partially offset by increased operating expenses, a lower gain from de-designated interest rate swaps and higher income tax expense.